Category Archives: Economics

 The Effect of Unions on Employment and Wages

 We are seeing a lot of heated rhetoric here in Wisconsin about the governor and unions.
-The clearest treatment I have read of the effect of unions is Chapter 20 in Henry Hazlitt’s book Economics In One Lesson.
-Jeffrey Miron, … Continue reading
+The clearest treatment I have read of the effect of unions is Chapter 20 in Henry Hazlitt\’s book Economics In One Lesson.
+Jeffrey Miron, a Senior Lecturer at Harvard University and Senior Fellow at the Cato Institute, provides a…

 Job creation by the government – slight of hand